oddstream/gosol/README.md

 * S - save current position ('bookmark')
 * L - load a previously saved position (goto bookmark, handy for Freecell and Simple Simon players)

-## Work in Progress
+## TODO

-It currently doesn't have any sounds or do anything pretty after detecting a completed game.
+* Sounds

-I'd like it to have a inter-user high scores table, but the Goolgle Play games services interface and setup is inpenetrable to me at the moment.
+* I'd like it to have an inter-user high scores table, but the Google Play games services interface and setup is inpenetrable to me at the moment.

 ## Live playable version